3. Take chances and apply to many graduate scholarships

 During my search, I received an email from a financial aid officer encouraging students to apply for a new graduate school scholarship from Sallie Mae.

-As soon as I received the email, I quickly combed through the eligibility for the scholarship, expecting to be excluded, but I discovered that I was free to apply!
+As soon as I received the email, I quickly combed through the eligibility for the scholarship, expecting to be excluded, but I discovered that I could apply!
 Although I figured I had little chance of receiving the scholarship because of its few awardees, I worked on my submission materials for a few weeks, had my sister review my essay, completed any edits, and hit submit.

 After discovering there were few national scholarships available to me, I began to search in new areas.
 Luckily, a national organization that I was a member of offered an annual scholarship, so I saw that as another opportunity to help pay for graduate school.

-In retrospect, I wish I had joined more national organizations.
+In retrospect, I wish I’d joined more national organizations.
 I was put-off by some because of their high membership fees, but many offer scholarship opportunities that could have been useful.

-Take advantage of professional organizations in your field—they might come in handy during your own scholarship search and beyond.
+Take advantage of professional organizations in your field—they might come in handy when you’re wondering how to find graduate school scholarships.

-In all, searching for scholarships isn’t always easy, and for students wanting to pursue graduate school, the search might be even more strenuous.
+In all, finding graduate scholarships isn’t always easy, and for students wanting to pursue graduate school, the search might be even more strenuous.
 However, there are corporations that offer national graduate school scholarships, and there are scholarship search tools for graduate students that can help you along the way.